 \section{Abstract}

 Violation of a noncontextuality inequality or the phenomenon referred to `quantum contextuality' is a fundamental feature of quantum theory.
 In this article, we derive a novel family of noncontextuality inequalities along with their sum-of-squares decompositions in the simplest (odd-cycle) sequential-measurement scenario capable to demonstrate Kochen-Specker contextuality.
 The sum-of-squares decompositions allow us to obtain the maximal quantum violation of these inequalities and a set of algebraic relations necessarily satisfied by any state and measurements achieving it.
 With their help, we prove that our inequalities can be used for self-testing of three-dimensional quantum state and measurements.
-Remarkably, the presented self-testing results rely on weaker assumptions than the ones considered in Kochen-Specker contextuality.
+Remarkably, the presented self-testing results rely on a single assumption about the measurement device that is much weaker than the assumptions considered in Kochen-Specker contextuality.

 To realize genuine quantum technologies such as cryptographic systems, quantum simulators or quantum computing devices, the back-end user should be ensured that the quantum devices work as specified by the provider.
 Methods to certify that a quantum device operates in a nonclassical way are therefore needed.
 The most compelling one, developed in the cryptographic context, is self-testing \cite{MayersYao}.
 It exploits nonlocality, i.e., the existence of quantum correlations that cannot be reproduced by the local-realist models, and provides the complete form of device-independent \footnote{With the requirement of the spatial separation between measurements on subsystems, and without any assumption on the internal features of the devices.} characterization of quantum devices only from the statistical data the devices generate.
 Thus, it is being extensively studied in recent years \cite{Yang,Bamps,Coladangelo}.